hcorry98/DrColeman/README.md

 10. Review everything and press `Complete Order`

+11. Before proceeding, ensure you have verified your email address with AWS.
+If you have done this before, you won't need to redo it.
+If you don't verify your email address, AWS will suspend your domain name.
+If you go to

 ### Fourth, assign the domain name and manage DNS records:

 1. Go to AWS account